tomquist/iDroidLayout/README.md

 ##### Can I use xml layouts in ``UITableViewCell``s?
 Yes, you can either use ``IDLTableViewCell`` or create a custom UITableViewCell where you inflate your layout into an ``IDLLayoutBridge``.

+##### Can I load xml layouts into a view defined in a xib file?
+Yes, a layout xml file can be inflated into a view in interface builder.
+Simple add a plain view in interface builder, set ``IDLLayoutBridge`` as custom class of the newly added view and define a user defined runtime attribute with the name ``layout`` and the name of the xml file (without the file extension) as the value.
+Check out the example project for more details.